uclaacm/hack-sprint-w22/session-3-state-and-bindings/README.md

 ```
 Button(action: {
   //action
-  }){
+  }) {
-  Text("Click me")
+    Text("Drink Tea")
       .font(.headline)
       .bold()
       .tracking(3)
       .foregroundColor(Color.white)
 }
 .padding()
 .background(Color.black)
 .cornerRadius(15)
 ```
-This code will create a button whose text is styled in the headline font format, is bolded, has letter spacing of 3, and is white.
-The button itself will have padding (the boundaries of the button will be extended beyond the text itself), it will be black, and have rounded edges with corner radius of 15.
+This code will create a button with text "Drink Me" displayed on it.
+The text is styled in the headline font format, is bolded, has letter spacing of 3, and is white.
+The button itself will have padding (the boundaries of the button will be extended beyond the text itself), it will be black, and it will have rounded edges with corner radius of 15.

 ### Safe Area
 One last thing about views and view modifiers: the entire device screen is included in a view--the background view.
 When you attempt to lay a background image or color for you app to cover the entire screen, you might notice white spaces at the top and bottom of the screen of certain devices like the iPhone 13.
 The background is cut off by the *safe area* which is the area at the top and bottom of the screen that might have important information on it, like the time and battery level at the top of the iPhone13, that apps might not want to cover.
 If you have committed, and you want to cover the safe area with your chosen background then here's the view modifier for you: